donders-research-data-management/rdm-wiki/rdm-wiki/en/development/collection_attributes.md

 | originalVersionId            | internal iRODS coll. id      |          |  Y   |      |      |      |  C      |      |      |      |
 | perviousVersionId            | internal iRODS coll. id      |          |  Y   |      |      |      |  C      |      |      |      |
 | nextVersionId                | internal iRODS coll. id      |          |  Y   |      |      |      |  C      |      |      |      |

+## Combinatory attributes

+Combinatory attributes are those with values to be presented as key-value pairs.
+Values of combinatory attributes are stored in iRODS using the string representation of key-value pairs (i.e. `key1=val1%key2=val2...`).
+When the value is returned to client in JSON format, the string representation is converted into a JSON object.